projen/projen/docs/api/awscdk.md

 Wether provenance statements should be generated when package is published.

 It's currently supported only when publishing a package with npm or pnpm package managers.
 Yarn is not supported at this time.
-When using a non-supported package manager, it won't show errors but the provenance statements won't be generated.

 > [https://docs.npmjs.com/generating-provenance-statements](https://docs.npmjs.com/generating-provenance-statements)